AdelShbz/DamghanWeather/README.md

 ## DamghanWeather

-DamghanWeather is a simple application to display the weather of Damghan city.
+DamghanWeather is a simple android application to display the weather of Damghan city.
 And Damghan is a city in Semnan province in Iran.